Sanardi/dockerized-nginx-flask-postgres/README.md

 that's included in `models.py`.
 When you initially run the container `Flask-Migrate` will check to see if the models in `models.py` match what's currently in your database.
 In the case of running the container for the first time , `Flask-Migrate` will create a migration script and create your database for you.
-Here is what the schema looks like on when you first start the app.
+Here is what the schema looks like when you first start the app.